Statue of Liberty is one of the greatest attractions of the New York City.

-Note: Statue Cruises is the official provider of the ferry transportation to the island where Statue of Liberty stands in all its glory.
-Any ticket you buy will include ferry transport to the Liberty Island and back.
+Note: Statue Cruises is the official provider of the ferry transport to the Liberty island, where Statue of Liberty stands in all its glory.
+All tickets include ferry transport to the Liberty Island and back.

 Statue of Liberty Crown tickets

-The Statue of Liberty Crown Tickets gives you access to the crown.
+The Statue of Liberty Crown Tickets gives you access to the crown of the statue.
 Visiting the crown of Lady Liberty is one of the most exhilarating experiences in New York.